Start9Labs/docs/src/flashing-guides/firmware/pure.md

 This page is for the Server Pure _only_.
 It will not work on other devices.

-It is generally unnecessary to flash your device in this manner.
-Please only use this method if directed by a Start9 team member.
+Generally, you do not need to manually flash your device using this guide, as the firmware is now automatically updated on supported devices.
+Please only use this method if directed by a Start9 Support Technician. **If you were told to "_flash your device_", you are looking for the StartOS flashing guides instead.**

-The firmware source code can be viewed <a href="https://source.puri.sm/firmware/releases/-/tree/master/librem_mini_v2/custom" target="_blank">here</a>.

 ## Prerequisites